Principle: As a juridic law

-It represents a set of values that inspire the written norms that organize the life of a society submitting to the powers of an authority, generally the State.
-The law establishes a legal obligation, in a coercive way; it therefore acts as principle conditioning of the action that limits the liberty of the individuals.
-See, for examples, the territorial principle, homestead principle, and precautionary principle.
+It represents a set of values that inspire the written norms that organize the life of a society submitting to the powers of an authority, generally the state.
+The law establishes a legal obligation in a coercive way; it therefore acts as a principle conditioning of the action that limits the liberty of the individuals.
+See, for examples, the territorial principle, the homestead principle, and the precautionary principle.

 As scientific law

 Archimedes' principle, relating buoyancy to the weight of displaced water, is an early example of a law in science.
 Another early one developed by Malthus is the population principle, now called the Malthusian principle.
 Freud also wrote on principles, especially the reality principle necessary to keep the id and pleasure principle in check.
 Biologists use the principle of priority and principle of Binominal nomenclature for precision in naming species.
-There are many principles observed in physics, notably in cosmology which observes the mediocrity principle, the anthropic principle, the principle of relativity and the cosmological principle.
+There are many principles observed in physics, notably in cosmology which observes the mediocrity principle, the anthropic principle, the principle of relativity, and the cosmological principle.
 Other well-known principles include the uncertainty principle in quantum mechanics and the pigeonhole principle and superposition principle in mathematics.

 As axiom or logical fundament

 Principle of sufficient reason

 The principle states that every event has a rational explanation.
 The principle has a variety of expressions, all of which are perhaps best summarized by the following:

 For every entity x, if x exists, then there is a sufficient explanation for why x exists.

 For every event e, if e occurs, then there is a sufficient explanation for why e occurs.

 For every proposition p, if p is true, then there is a sufficient explanation for why p is true.

 However, one realizes that in every sentence there is a direct relation between the predicate and the subject.
-To say that "the Earth is round", corresponds to a direct relation between the subject and the predicate.
+To say that "the Earth is round" corresponds to a direct relation between the subject and the predicate.